srajitha2005/Air-Quality-Index-/README.md

-# Air-Quality-Index-
+# Air-Quality-Index-Prediction-AICTE-Cycle-4
-For AICTE Internship
+This repo is for training AICTE Cycle 4